chrisclarkson/gel/README.md

 ## Input and output
 - Input:
-    - JSON file with repeat component structures within the gene File with absolute paths to the BAMlet files
+    - JSON file with repeat component structures within the gene
+    - File with absolute paths to the BAMlet files/single bamlet file
 - Output:
     - TSV file, each row corresponds to a genome (e.g. BAMlet) and it records the number of reads including each repeat component described in the JSON file